-The Creamery House is an 18th century georgian house located in the center of the town of Castlecomer in County Kilkenny.
-Originally built in approx. 1750 by the Wandesford family who lived on the eastern side of the Deen river which flows through the town.
-The Original Wandesford estate house was burned in the 1798 rising and the last remains of the house were removed in 1975 following a fire in 1968.
+The Creamery House is an 18th century Georgian house located in the centre of the town of Castlecomer in County Kilkenny.
+Originally built in approx. 1750 by the Wandesforde family who lived on the eastern side of the Deen river which flows through the town.
+The Original Wandesforde estate house was burned in the 1798 rising and the last remains of the house were removed in 1975 following a fire in 1968.

 THE BURNING OF THE HOUSE